puzpuzpuz/blog/clkzcdoqo000i0amr1es04tmn.md

         }

-        // Try to update the version to an odd value (write intent). final long currentVersion = (long) VH_VERSION.compareAndExchangeRelease(this, version, version + 1);
+        // Try to update the version to an odd value (write intent).
+        // We don't use compareAndExchangeRelease here to avoid
+        // an additional full fence following this operation. final long currentVersion = (long) VH_VERSION.compareAndExchange(this, version, version + 1);
         if (currentVersion != version) {
             // Someone else started writing.
 Back off and try again.
             LockSupport.parkNanos(10);
             continue;
         }

-        // We don't want the below loads and stores to bubble up, hence the fence.
-        VarHandle.fullFence();

         // Apply the write.
         writerHolder.x = (long) VH_X.getOpaque(this);